Generic selectors

 Step 4: Configure the Connection Settings

-Next, input the details for your database.
-Input the table you are connecting to and Ensure that the host is set, this can be an IP address or the name of the server.
+Input the details for your database, including the table you are connecting to.
+Ensure that the host is set — this can be an IP address or the name of the server.

 Note that there may be a bug in the connection testing feature.
-If you click on Test Connection and see an error message, don’t worry; this does not mean the connection has failed.
+If you click on Test Connection and see an error message, do not worry; this does not necessarily mean the connection has failed.

 Configuring connection settings